-The Well Operation Plan describes how White Energy Carbon Solutions, LLC ("White Energy") will ensure operating requirements are in place to ensure that injection pressure does not exceed 90 percent of the fracture pressure of the storage formation so as to ensure that the injection does not initiate new fractures or propagate existing fractures in the storage formation.
+Pursuant to 40 CFR 146.88 (a), the Well Operation Plan describes the operating requirements in place to ensure that injection pressure does not exceed 90 percent of the fracture pressure of the injection zone so as to ensure that the injection does not initiate new fractures or propagate existing fractures in the injection zone.
 There will be no injection between the outermost casing protecting underground sources of drinking water (USDWs) and the well bore in accordance with 40 CFR 146.88 (b).
 The injection well construction is detailed in the Injection Well Construction Plan (Permit Section 4) which addresses 40 CFR 146.88 (c).